A Southern Writer – Diane Story in Georgia

 What is there to life if a man cannot hear the lonely cry of the whippoorwill or the arguments of the frogs?

-I am forgotten though I am – still.
-My first memory was the cry of the whippoorwill echoing through the forest.
-Man came cutting a path through the trees.
-Many followed, some hunted then moved on, while others fell trees making homes.
+One day the quiet was curiously interrupted by man cutting paths through my trees.
+Many followed, some hunted then moved on, while others made homes of the fallen trees.
 Some grew plants to eat; they helped and hindered each other, sometimes maiming or worse.
-Odd behavior, though I never judge, for I support all, including the fancy clothed soldiers with loud guns.
+Odd behavior, though I never judge, for I am here to support all, including the fancy clothed soldiers with loud guns.

-I am forgotten, though once I was used – perhaps taken for granted.
-The paths they cut wide started it.
-Roads they called them, roads trod by horses, wagons, and eventually the horseless carriage.
-Sojourners passed through, while others chose to stay-put where school and church bells ring.
-I got accustomed to the odd ways of man: ceremonial fires, weddings, barbeques, harvest time, and barn raisings.
+Today, I am forgotten, though once I was used, perhaps taken for granted.
+The pathways started it, roads they called them, roads trodden by horses, wagons, and eventually the horseless carriage.
+Sojourners passed through, while others chose to stay put where school and church bells ring.
+I got accustomed to the odd ways of man: ceremonial fires, weddings, barn raisings, barbeques, harvest time, and babies being born.
 That made them happy.
-Sad, they became with sleepless nights when Doc So-and-So was summoned.
-With happiness comes sorrow – the cost of loving, someone said.
+Nights when Doc So-and-So was summoned made them sad.